 Vitamin D is one of the essential vitamins your body needs to function and without Vitamin D, it’s possible to develop fragile, misshapen bones (known as Osteomalacia).
 You also need vitamin D for other critical body functions like absorbing calcium and promoting bone growth.

 Fortunately, there are a few ways for you to get Vitamin D: taking Vitamin D supplements, through the skin from direct sun exposure, and through diet.
 This makes it easy to ensure you receive all the Vitamin D your body needs.

 The most common way people absorb Vitamin D is from the sun, but in the Fall and Winter seasons, it can sometimes become more difficult to get all of the Vitamin D that our bodies need.

-Since Vitamin D is such an essential part of staying healthy, we’ve compiled list of tips to assist you in making sure to get that Vitamin D your body craves in the months with less sun.
+Since Vitamin D is such an essential part of staying healthy, we’ve compiled a list of tips to ensure that you get that Vitamin D your body craves during the cloudy months.

 - Vitamin D Supplements

 Supplements are a convenient way to add Vitamin D to your diet, but make sure to consult your doctor before starting a supplement regimen to ensure it’s the best choice for you.

 - A Cup of VitaCup

-Many of VitaCup’s blends are infused with 1000 IU of Vitamin D. VitaCup’s pods use Vitamin D3, or Cholecalciferol, which is the same type of Vitamin D your body absorbs from the sun!
+Many VitaCup blends are infused with 1000 IU of Vitamin D. VitaCup’s pods use Vitamin D3, or Cholecalciferol, which is the same type of Vitamin D your body absorbs from the sun!
 Getting an extra boost of Vitamin D is as easy as drinking your morning cup of coffee.